moorepants/learn-multibody-dynamics/tmt.rst

 matrix is populated by the measure numbers of the partial velocities expressed in the inertial reference frame.

-Given :math:`\nu` rigid bodies in a multibody system, the velocities of each mass center and the angular velocities of each body in an inertial reference frame :math:`N` can be written in column vector :math:`\bar{v}` form by extracting the  measure numbers in the inertial reference frame :math:`N` of each velocity term.
+Given :math:`\nu` rigid bodies in a multibody system described by :math:`n` generalized coordinates and generalized speeds, the velocities of each mass center and the angular velocities of each body in an inertial reference frame :math:`N` can be written in column vector :math:`\bar{v}` form by extracting the measure numbers in the inertial reference frame :math:`N` of each velocity term.

 .. math::